 Courses are taught by leaders in the MDL community, including judges, lead counsel, and committee chairs.
 The certificate curriculum is rigorous and comprehensive; content is geared specifically toward defense or plaintiff attorneys, with break-out sessions by party and advice tailored to each side of the “v.”
 You will learn what the judges expect, how lead counsel execute those directives, and how committee chairs carry them out.
 Equally important are the many opportunities you’ll have to meet informally with faculty during the break sessions and raise particular questions or concerns.

 Lawyers who successfully complete the program will receive a Mass-Tort MDL Certificate from the Bolch Judicial Institute of Duke Law School.
 (No Duke Law School academic credit is provided for this program.)
-Registrants for the Advanced Program must have attended a previous Mass-Tort Certificate Program.
-Advanced students attend the basic certificate course plus additional courses on the final afternoon of the program and must submit a written work product within eight weeks following the course.
+Registrants for the Advanced Program must have attended a previous Duke Law Mass-Tort Certificate Program.
+Advanced students attend the basic certificate course on November 9, 2020, plus additional courses on November 10, 2020, and must submit a written work product within eight weeks following the course.